MuckRock/documentcloud-hello-world-addon/README.md

 # DocumentCloud Add-On Example

 This repository contains an example Add-On for DocumentCloud.
-It is designed to be forked and modified to allow one to easily write Add-Ons to bring custom functionality to DocumentCloud.
+It is designed to be copied and modified to allow one to easily write Add-Ons to bring custom functionality to DocumentCloud.

 ## Files